The Mirroring Technique

 Another critical point for thank you letters – and essentially all marketing collateral having to do with your job search correspondence – is: shorter is better.
 Less is more.
 State the most important points in a simple, informal (me to you) style, using as few words as possible.

 Conversely, letters that are a full page and packed out with text cause your reader’s eyes to glaze over and they quickly lose interest.
 You can compound this by using a lot of three dollar words and “word salad.”
 Please don’t fall into the trap of looking like you are trying too hard.
 Simple is better, no matter to whom you address your letter.
 The more simple and clear you can make your message, the stronger the connection you will naturally forge between you and your reader.

 - If your letter is hard mailed, be sure to sign it in blue ink.
 Most marketers believe this is the most memorable color.

 - If you are sending an email, create a signature line with your name and phone number for easy reference.
 Anything you can do to make it quicker and easier for someone to reach out to you is key.

 - Do you know what always gets read in a letter?
 The post script.
 If you have occasion to write one, it’s a good idea.
 Just be sure that what your P.S. says is meaningful.
 Don’t use it for soft statements like, “P.S.
 Did I mention I am a team player?”

 Would you like more great interview follow up tips and letter templates?
-Grab my e-book, Interview Follow Up – Tips, Scripts & Letter Templates for just $3.99:
+Grab my e-book from The Career Artisan Series: Interview Follow Up – Tips, Scripts & Letter Templates: